vandenesserm/School_District_Analysis/README.md

 ## Summary:
-Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.
+Overall, four changes were noted :

+1) The removal of the ninth-grade